LinArcX/e4_spec/README.md

 in any kind of software form that you like.
 (A console app, an android app or a desktop app)

 ### Console app
-- ex3: a script to create/manage/search expectations/experiences and wishes.
+- e4: a script to create/manage/search expectations/essentials/experiences/expansions.
 - zk: a script to manage zettelkasten stuff.
 - spr: a script to work with SpacedRepetition.
 - mm: a script to implement MindMapping technique.